Vancouver Traditional Martial Arts Academy

 Tai Chi is a term that stems form China’s very old and very profound system of knowledge known as Daoism (often spelled Taoism).
 One of the basic premises of the Daoist world view is an understanding of how all phenomenon that exist, exist within a balance of polarities.
 There is light so there must be dark, up-down, left-right, masculine-feminine, and so on.
 It is understood that when you have one you by necessity must have the other.

 In the case of Doaist philosophy the two core polarities are called Yin and Yang.
 All things are considered to be a balance between these two fundamental energies and the goal of human life is to attain a perfect balance of Yin and Yang within yourself.
-This idea of perfected inner balance is similar to what most people would refer to as enlightenment.
-So when this idea is made manifest it is considered tai chi as tai indicates a perfected or supreme point of balance and chi simply means energy.
-In this sense any masterful artist can achieve tai chi in the context of their art.
+This idea of perfected inner balance is similar to what many people think of as enlightenment.
+It is in this sense that any gifted artist can attain a kind of tai chi level of skill in the context of their art.
+It can also mean in a more general sense that one can achieve tai chi in their own life. .

 The fist not only allows the strongest martial way of holding the hand but it also can be seen as the aligning of the elemental energies of fire and metal in the body.
 More than that the fist is completely unique human ability.
-Our great ape relatives cannot make fists as we do and so the fist does hold a special place in our evolution.
+Our great ape relatives cannot make fists.
+The fist truly does hold a unique and special place in our evolution.
+Without it we could never had made tools, tamed fire, or created anything really.

 This is why the word Chuan is used in the title.
 Tai Chi can be many things but Tai Chi Chuan is specifically a martial art.
 This also reflects the idea that the deepest and most profound benefits of the art are embedded in the learning of it’s martial applications.
 I often use the analogy that Tai Chi is like a great mansion with endless rooms and passageways.
 When you begin training its like being offered keys to the front door but if you don’t learn the martial applications it is like living in a tent in the yard.

-This idea may seem hard to understand initially but if one spends some time reflecting on what the knowledge of self defense offers it usually begins to make sense.
-Compassion, humility, and honor are the fruits of spiritual labor and to truly develop them one must have confidence.
-Any lack of self valuation is like poison to the spiritual progress and must be addressed if one is to gain any inner clarity and begin to know peace.
-In learning a effective self defense a person can see in a literal and personally embodied fashion that they can take care of themselves regardless of what may come their way.
-This is crucial to health both physically and mentally and without this inner strengthening achieving tai chi or supreme balance is not possible.
+This idea may seem hard to understand initially but if one spends some time reflecting on what the knowledge of self defense offers it will begin to make sense.
+Compassion, humility, and honor are the fruits of spiritual labor and to develop them one must have confidence.
+A lack of self valuation is like poison to any personal progress and must be addressed if one is to gain inner clarity and know peace.
+In learning an effective self defense a person can literally embody the principles that will allow them to take care of themselves regardless of what may come their way.
+This is crucial to health both physically and mentally.